Board-Certified Urologist

 Initial Assessment

-When a patient presents with suspected renal colic, the workup typically includes a urinalysis (looking for haematuria, infection, and urine pH), blood tests (serum creatinine for kidney function, full blood count, calcium, uric acid, and electrolytes), and a urine culture if infection is suspected.
+When a patient presents with suspected renal colic, the workup typically includes a urinalysis (looking for hematuria, infection, and urine pH), blood tests (serum creatinine for kidney function, full blood count, calcium, uric acid, and electrolytes), and a urine culture if infection is suspected.

 Imaging